 New equipment and technology continued to develop.
 There was a greater role played by the veterinarian who was dedicated to small animal medicine, more akin to a human doctor.
 Advances in care fostered the development of regional specialty practices in eye diseases, oncology, dermatology, and behavioral issues to which we were able to refer complex and unusual cases.

 As the new century began, the Perry Veterinary Clinic and its satellite clinics were well positioned to serve the ever-changing needs of both companion animal and farm clients.
 The dairy industry benefited from the development of new medicines, as well as improvements in wellness and nutrition protocols.
 As unbelievable as it may have seemed in the 1970’s, some herds now exceeded 1,000 cows.
 Two additional partners, Drs.
-Capel and Wakefield, joined the practice as the Clinic stayed on the cutting edge of dairy medicine.
+Michael Capel and Tom Wakefield, joined the practice as the Clinic stayed on the cutting edge of dairy medicine.

 2011 was a year of many changes.
 In January Dr. Leo Vranich, a large animal vet, was admitted to the partnership.
 The geographic reach of the LA Road Service continued to expand, serving clients in Niagara County eastward to Cayuga County.
 The Practice had been considering a 4th companion animal clinic, and after discussions with Dr. Ray Pray, purchased the Batavia Animal Hospital in September 2011.
 In December, Dr. Leslie (Butch) DeGroff, Senior Partner, semi-retired.
 Dr. DeGroff joined the practice in 1970 and is recognized in the dairy industry as a true veterinary leader being awarded the Excellence in Preventive Medicine Dairy Award by the American Association of Bovine Practitioners in 2004.